Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

 \subsection{Cycle Benchmarking}

-A depth $m$ CB circuit consists of $m$ interleaved cycles of $n$ random Pauli gates followed by an $n$-qubit gate cycle, as well as a single cycle of Paulis at the end of the sequence which rotates the system back to the Pauli eigenstate in which it started.
-Thus, all CB circuits of a given depth are structurally-equivalent and can be implemented with PCE, since the single-qubit Pauli gates are decomposed according to \eq\ref{eq:zxzxz} and the $n$-qubit gate cycle is decomposed in a manner which depends on the gates in the cycle.
-Here, our interleaved gate is a two-qubit CZ gate, a native gate in our system, and is directly compiled down to the pulse definition of the gate.
-In Figs.~\ref{fig:cb}(a) -- (b), we plot the exponential decays for CB measured using the standard ``software''-based procedure, whereby all circuits are independently sequenced and measured, and compare the results to the same circuits executed using PCE.
-In \fig\ref{fig:cb}(c) -- (d), we plot the individual Pauli infidelities (which define the different bases in which the system is prepared and measured), as well as the average process infidelity; we find that the software and PCE results are in perfect agreement (up to the uncertainty), with a (dressed) CZ process infidelity of $2.1(1) \times 10^{-2}$ and $2.19(9) \times 10^{-2}$ for the software and PCE results, respectively.
+Cycle benchmarking (CB) is a technique used in characterizing the performance of quantum gates, particularly multi-qubit gates, by measuring the error rate over a sequence of interleaved cycles of gates.
+A depth $m$ CB circuit consists of $m$ interleaved cycles of $K$ random Pauli gates followed by an $n$-qubit gate cycle, as well as a single cycle of Paulis at the end of the sequence, which rotates the system back to the initial Pauli eigenstate.
+This structure repeated over several circuits makes CB suitable for PCE, as all CB circuits of a given depth are structurally equivalent.
+The single-qubit Pauli gates are decomposed according to Equation~\ref{eq:zxzxz}, while the $n$-qubit gate cycle is decomposed in a manner that depends on the specific gates in the cycle.
+In this experiment, our interleaved gate is a two-qubit CZ gate, a native gate in our system, which is directly compiled down to its pulse definition.